 - Students may not apply for, nor participate in, a study abroad program while on academic or behavioral conduct probation.

-- Students that have been dismissed or suspended from Old Westbury or any previously attended college, will need to provide the College more detailed information to determine eligibility to participate in a study abroad program.
+- Students that have been dismissed or suspended from Old Westbury or any previously attended college, will need to provide SUNY Old Westbury more detailed information to determine eligibility to participate in a study abroad program.

-- Students convicted of a felony will need to provide the College more detailed information to determine eligibility to participate in a study abroad program.
+- Students convicted of a felony will need to provide our University more detailed information to determine eligibility to participate in a study abroad program.

-- Freshmen or transfer students applying to study abroad must complete at least one semester at SUNY College at Old Westbury.
+- Freshmen or transfer students applying to study abroad must complete at least one semester at SUNY Old Westbury.

 - Late applications will not be accepted.
 Completed applications must be submitted by the required datelines.